ibm-cloud-docs/account/account_faq.md

 It means that your account has access to all {{site.data.keyword.Bluemix_notm}} platform offerings.
 After you add the {{site.data.keyword.Bluemix_notm}} platform offering to your account, your account master must enable the user to have access to the offering.

-For more information about being an account master, see [Working with users](/docs/iam/iamusermanage.html#iamusermanage) for more information.
+For more information about being an account master, see [Working with users](/docs/iam?topic=iam-iamuserinv#iamuserinv).

 ## How does linking accounts impact my SoftLayer Master Account ID?
 {: #al_howaffslmastacct}